WALTER RICHARDSON 1882–1929

-Died 6th April 1929.
+Died 6th April 1929 age 48.
 Buried in Radcliffe on Trent cemetery

-Age 8 living on Main Street, Woodborough with father William a framework knitter, mother Harriet a shopkeeper, brothers Charles 11 and Frederick 6 months and sisters Ada 6 and Ann Mary 4.
+Age 8 living on Main Street, Woodborough with father William a framework knitter, mother Harriet a shopkeeper, brothers Charles 11, Frederick 6 months and sisters Ada 6 and Ann Mary 4.

-Age 18 lodging in Paper Mill Cottages, Lowdham, the house next door to his parents, with his brother Charles and retired farmer John Sowter.
+Age 18 lodging at Paper Mill Cottages, Lowdham, next door to his parents house, with his brother Charles.

-Age 28 living with wife Emma and 2 daughters Dorothy Mary, 3 and Edna, 1 in Albert Street, Radcliffe on Trent.
+Age 28 living with wife Emma and 2 daughters Dorothy Mary, 3 and Edna, 1 on Albert Street, Radcliffe on Trent.
 He is employed as a domestic groom.